bhk/scam/reference.md

 ### Booleans

-Boolean results use the empty string to represent the false or failure condition, and any other value to represent true.
+Boolean results use the empty string (`nil`) to represent the false or failure condition, and any other value to represent true.

-    > (if "" 1 2)
+    > (if nil 1 2)
     2
     > (if "false" 1 2)   ; not false...
     1